Programs and Training

 CPR / AED Training

 We offer CPR (Cardiopulmonary Resuscitation) classes for the public on the 2nd Saturday of each month at Fire Station 1 – 7580 Spanish Fort Blvd.
-You may pre-register here and the class begins at 08:30 and pre-registration is not required, you can come the morning of and register.
+You may pre-register here and the class begins at 08:30.

 CPR with AED – Heartsaver